Dixith1196/THE-HUNT/README.md

 * CSS: It is used to describe how these HTML elements are displayed on the screen.
 * JS: It is used to describe the behavoiur of the webpage
 * Node JS: Node.Js is a server, which makes our app available to HTTP requests.
-* Github: Github is a remote repository where we can store our code
+* Github: Github is a remote repository where we can store our code.
+* Heroku : To host our application.

 ## Schedule Management: